turingschool-examples/little_shop/README.md

 ---

-## Cart & Order
+## Item Reviews
-Users will be able to add items to a cart, and check out to create orders in the database.
+Users will be able to review items

 ```
 [ ] done